-- Action: Establish and maintain a consultation database.
-Year 1 (Ongoing)
+- Action: Establish and maintain a consultation database in Year 1 (in progress)

 Policy 1h: Partnership Board reports on the development and implementation of the Plan should be regular and accessible.

 - Action: Update Hadrian’s Wall Management Plan website on a regular basis.
-Years 1-5 (Ongoing)
+Years 1-5 (in progress)